zlehmann/using-active-model-serializer-v-000/README.md

 ## Lesson

 Imagine we had a blog application.
 When we want to view an instance of a `Post`, we also want to view the `Author` associated with that `Post`.
-We could manually nest the data by using the built in ActiveRecord method `to_json` to manually serialize this data in a way that makes sense.
+We could manually nest the data by using the built in ActiveRecord method `to_json` to serialize this data in a way that makes sense.
 Take a look at the current implementation of that:

 ```ruby
 # posts_controller.rb